Mass (liturgy): Etymology

+Types of Masses

+Certain words may be attached with the word "Mass" to clarify its purpose; for example "Nuptial Mass" is used to describe both the celebration of holy matrimony in the context of the eucharist.
+A "Requiem Mass" is offered for the repose of the souls of the deceased in the context of a funeral.

 Order of the Mass

 A distinction is made between texts that recur for every Mass celebration (ordinarium, ordinary), and texts that are sung depending on the occasion (proprium, proper).

 Catholic Church

 The Catholic Church sees the Mass or Eucharist as "the source and summit of the Christian life", to which the other sacraments are oriented.
 Remembered in the Mass are Jesus' life, Last Supper, and sacrificial death on the cross at Calvary.
 The ordained celebrant (priest or bishop) is understood to act in persona Christi, as he recalls the words and gestures of Jesus Christ at the Last Supper and leads the congregation in praise of God.
 The Mass is composed of two parts, the Liturgy of the Word and the Liturgy of the Eucharist.

 Jesuit priest Rune P. Thuringer, writing in 1965, noted that "The eucharistic liturgy of the state Church of Sweden, which is Lutheran, is closer in many respects to the rite of the Roman Mass than that of any other Protestant church."
 Although similar in outward appearance to the Lutheran Mass or Anglican Mass, the Catholic Church distinguishes between its own Mass and theirs on the basis of what it views as the validity of the orders of their clergy, and as a result, does not ordinarily permit intercommunion between members of these Churches.
 In a 1993 letter to Bishop Johannes Hanselmann of the Evangelical Lutheran Church in Bavaria, Cardinal Ratzinger (later Pope Benedict XVI) affirmed that "a theology oriented to the concept of succession [of bishops], such as that which holds in the Catholic and in the Orthodox church, need not in any way deny the salvation-granting presence of the Lord [Heilschaffende Gegenwart des Herrn] in a Lutheran [evangelische] Lord's Supper".
 The Decree on Ecumenism, produced by Vatican II in 1964, records that the Catholic Church notes its understanding that when other faith groups (such as Lutherans, Anglicans, and Presbyterians) "commemorate His death and resurrection in the Lord's Supper, they profess that it signifies life in communion with Christ and look forward to His coming in glory".

 Within the fixed structure outlined below, which is specific to the Roman Rite, the Scripture readings, the antiphons sung or recited during the entrance procession or at Communion, and certain other prayers vary each day according to the liturgical calendar.

-Traditionalist Roman Catholics use the term salvific "Sacrifice (prosphora, oblatio) of the Mass".
+Traditionalist Catholics use the term salvific "Sacrifice (prosphora, oblatio) of the Mass".